buhrmi/thumb-ui/README.md

 # Thumb UI

+> Thumb UI 2.0 is in development and will be based on [Inertia X](https://github.com/buhrmi/inertia).

 A collection of Svelte components for thumb-driven web UIs.

 This library is very experimental and not actually recommended for anything more than experimenting with Svelte.